TheDomcio/WonderfulPolishLanguage/README.md

 - [Ebooks43](https://www.ebooks43.pl) - Over 80 books for free and without registration.

-- [Przystanek Historia by Instytut Pamięci Narodowej (IPN)](https://przystanekhistoria.pl/pa2/biblioteka-cyfrowa/publikacje) - Digital library from which you can download many free publications about history (PDF format).
-[Here](https://przystanekhistoria.pl/pa2/tematy/english-content) on the website you can read articles in English.
-If you are interested in the history of Poland, you will surely find a lot of interesting materials on this website.

 - [Lektorek](https://lektorek.org/lektorek/) - Website associated with [University of Pittsburgh](https://www.pitt.edu/) You will find here a lot of valuable documents related to learning Polish.
 For example, in the category [First Year Polish](https://lektorek.org/lektorek/firstyear/) > [Lessons](https://lektorek.org/lektorek/firstyear/lessons/) there are 12 lessons (as 12 PDF files) and also a supplement and a glossary.
 In ["Other"](https://lektorek.org/lektorek/Other/) you will also find a lot of interesting things, for example [Polish song book](https://lektorek.org/lektorek/Other/), [short stories](https://lektorek.org/lektorek/Other/opowiesci.pdf) and [English-Polish phrasebook](https://lektorek.org/lektorek/Other/phrasebook.pdf) and more.

 - [Otwórz Książkę](http://otworzksiazke.pl) - On this website you will find over 500 books for free.
 There are many books about history, cultural studies and sociology.